Greg Walker (FRHS; FEA; FSA; MAE, FRSE)

 • Dean of the Scottish Universities International Summer School

-• Member of the English Association Higher Education Committee and Fellowship Committee, and a Trustee of the English Association
+• Member of the English Association Higher Education Committee and Fellowship Committee, and Trustee of the English Association

 • Member of the Research England Advisory Group for the School of Advanced Studies, London, 2023-